richardschneider/js-schema-6901/README.md

 [js-schema](https://www.npmjs.com/package/js-schema) is simple and intuitive object validation library.
 It provides support for [JSON Schema](http://json-schema.org/).

-This package reports schema validation errors with a JSON Pointer to the offending field.
+This package reports schema validation errors with a JSON Pointer to the offending field by adding the `jpErrors` method to a schema.

 ````
 var person = schema({